01 of 31

 Tile installers can work these extra features into the cost of the entire tile installation.
 Yes, you will need to pay them for these little embellishments, but these extras become part of the total cost and usually are nominal.

 - American Florim, 2 x 2-inch Navajo Mosaic

 - Larger field tiles also from Navajo collection

 Such installations with many corners and angles should be approached with caution; pro installation may be the best option.Continue to 17 of 31 below.

 17 of 31

 Looking like natural stone, this porcelain tile is called Artea Antico, from Marazzi.
-It's an ordinary-enough 6-inch square beige tile with unified backsplash and matching bullnose, but works perfectly when the rest of the the bathroom elements are also understated: the cool white vessel sink, faucet extending from the wall, and simple slab of mirror.
+It's an ordinary-enough 6-inch square beige tile with unified backsplash and matching bullnose, but works perfectly when the rest of the bathroom elements are also understated: the cool white vessel sink, faucet extending from the wall, and a simple slab of mirror.